openmedlab/.github/profile/README.md

 <!--
 ## Medical Foundation Model Spectrum
 -->
-Here, we present and open-source the Spectrum of medical foundation models and their applications in various medical data modalities, ranging from medical image analysis and medical large language models to protein engineering, as shown in the landscape above.
+Here, we present and open-source the spectrum of medical foundation models and their applications in various medical data modalities, ranging from medical image analysis and medical large language models to protein engineering, as shown in the landscape above.

 ## Pre-trained Medical Image Foundation Models